Abrahamic religions: Common aspects

-Abrahamic religions agree upon the createdness of the universe by God, who is conceived of as eternal, omnipotent, omniscient.
+Abrahamic religions agree upon the createdness of the universe by God, who is conceived of as eternal, omnipotent, and omniscient.
 All three identify the creator of the universe with the God revealed to Abraham.
 However, they differ on how to conceptualize God.
 Christianity proposes God's utter transcendence and that an intermediary — such as an incarnation of God — is required to bridge the gap between God and humans.
 According to Islam, God is knowable through his creation, metaphorical stories of the prophets stored in the Quran, and signs in nature.
 Christianity proposes God's personhood in the form of a Son of God as an aspect of the Divinity as formulated in the doctrine of the Trinity.
 In contrast, God in Islam is less personal than described in the Judeo-Christian tradition, and more of a mysterious power behind all aspects of the universe.

 Their religious texts feature many of the same figures, histories, and places, although they often present them with different roles, perspectives, and meanings.
 Believers who agree on these similarities and the common Abrahamic origin tend to also be more positive towards other Abrahamic groups.